godotengine/godot-docs/tutorials/shaders/compute_shaders.rst

 built in variables. ``gl_GlobalInvocationID`` gives you the global unique ID for the current invocation.

-To continue copy the code above into your newly created "compute_example.glsl" file.
+To continue, write the code above into your newly created ``compute_example.glsl`` file.

 Create a local RenderingDevice
 ------------------------------

-To interact with and execute a compute shader we need a script.
-So go ahead and create a new script in the language of your choice and attach it to any Node in your scene.
+To interact with and execute a compute shader, we need a script.
+Create a new script in the language of your choice and attach it to any Node in your scene.

-Now to execute our shader we need a local :ref:`RenderingDevice
-<class_RenderingDevice>` which can be created using the :ref:`RenderingServer
+Now to execute our shader we need a local :ref:`class_RenderingDevice` which can be created using the :ref:`class_RenderingServer`:
-<class_RenderingServer>`:

 .. tabs::
  .. code-tab:: gdscript GDScript